Influencer Enneagram Types: Why Type 3s Dominate Instagram

 Type 8: The Challenger Influencer

 Platform fit: Medium-high.
-Type 8s enjoy the platform but not the algorithm games.
+Type 8s enjoy the platform but resent the algorithm games.

-Style: Direct, controversial takes, no-filter honesty, “I don’t care what you think” (while caring).
+Style: Direct, controversial takes, no-filter honesty, “I don’t care what you think” (while caring intensely), the kind of caption that gets quoted by haters.

 Struggle: Instagram rewards pleasantness.
-Type 8 directness gets flagged.
+Type 8 bluntness gets flagged, downranked, and screenshotted.

-Example niche: Business/hustle culture, fitness intimidation, hot takes.
+Example niche: Business/hustle culture, gym intimidation, manosphere content, “tough love” mental health, hot takes.

 Quote: “I said what I said.
 Don’t like it?
 Unfollow.”